 Small Business Week allows you to celebrate your small business and all that your employees do for you.
 It also lets you show support for other companies in your community.
-This year, Small Business Week is May 2-8.
+This year, Small Business Week is Sept.
+13 to 15.

 Learn more about why this week is important and get useful tips for showing your appreciation below.